 From a governance perspective, any non-zero retention window introduces exposure risk when sensitive data is shared without controls, auditability, or enforcement.

-Risks of sharing Biometric Data with ChatGPT
+Risks of sharing Customer Data with ChatGPT

 Is this allowed under policy or law?